 Tip: All browsers support the shortcut key Ctrl + L to focus on the Address bar without using your mouse.
 See our shortcut key to get into the address bar tip for other ways to focus on Address bar.

-The latest versions of Internet browsers including Internet Explorer have replaced the Address bar with an Omnibox.
+The latest versions of Internet browsers such as Chrome and Internet Explorer have replaced the address bar with an Omnibox.
 The Omnibox is a box that supports more than just an Internet address, it also supports searching and other special features depending upon the browser.

 - How do I clear my address bar history?